 Q. How long should my Schengen itinerary be for a tourist visa?

-Q. How to ensure that my Schengen travel itinerary is strong?
+Q. How can I ensure that my Schengen travel itinerary is strong?

 - Your travel itinerary should be realistic.
-The visa official needs to ensure that it is possible to cover the destinations you have listed within the duration of your stay.
+The visa official needs to ensure that the destinations you have listed can be covered within the duration of your stay.

-- Merely creating the travel itinerary is not enough.
-You need to provide the right supporting documents like hotel bookings, travel insurance, and flight reservations to strengthen your itinerary.
+- Creating the travel itinerary alone is not enough.
+You need to provide the right supporting documents such as hotel bookings, travel insurance, and flight reservations to strengthen your itinerary.

 - The dates and cities you mention in your travel itinerary should match the dates and cities you have included in your visa application.